erez-strauss/lockfree_mpmc_queue/README.md

 ### Implementations Details

 1. push(data_type d) operation is composed from the following operations:
     * load _write_index, from the write index get the index into the _array[] by bitwise AND with _index_mask
     * load the _array[] entry, and check the three cases:
-  * 1. empty with the same index - then try to fill it in with a compare_and_set operation  changing the _array[] entry from empty to full, including the copy of the data.
+        * empty with the same index - then try to fill it in with a compare_and_set operation  changing the _array[] entry from empty to full, including the copy of the data.
-  * 2. full with index equal to current index - that means that someone wrote to the _array[] entry and filled it, and we have to co-oparate and increase the write_index.
+        * full with index equal to current index - that means that someone wrote to the _array[] entry and filled it, and we have to co-oparate and increase the write_index.
-  * 3. full with previous index, the queue is full, then we return false
+        * full with previous index, the queue is full, then we return false
     * if we did not succeed with any of the above, we reload the write_index and loop again.

 2. pop(value_type& d) - similar to push
    * load read_index from _read_index, and calc the _array[] entry
        * if entry is full with with current read_index, try compare_and_set on the array entry whith new value which is the next empty value (current read_index + queue size)
        * if empty or full with index of equal to current read_index+size, then increament the read_index, as someone clear the entry and place the next empty state (which might have be filled by a writer/producer)
        * if empty with current index - queue is empy and return false
    * if non of the above, re-load read_index and try again.

-In short, push/pop - has two compare_and_set operations, first one on the array, and then on the index.
+In short, push/pop - has two compare_and_set operations, first one on the array entry, and then on the index.

 * As the compare_and_set operations can be executed by different threads, there is also an option to instantiate the mpmc_queue<> in lazy mode, where the push/op return after the successful _array[] operation, and leave the indexes to be increamented by the next push/pop operation (in the same thread or other).